 Glad midsommar!
 Midsummer in Sweden is an old tradition.
 Swedes often joke about it being our unofficial national day.
 Midsummer was first documented in Sweden in the year 1555.
 At the time it was celebrated with dancing in the light of bonfires in the fields or in the town squares.

-You might think that Midsummer has pre-Christian roots.
+It might seem like the Swedish Midsummer has pre-Christian roots.
 There is no evidence for that.
 For centuries, the Swedish Midsummer’s Day was celebrated on the Nativity of Saint John the Baptist.

 The Christian holiday is on the 24 of June.
 The profane festivities are on the day before, on Midsummer’s Eve.
 Since 1953, the Swedish Midsummer’s Eve is always on a Friday between the 19 and 25 of June.